-Warwickshire Cash Limit West Mercia Cash Limit

-Total long-term investments £5m £10m

-Total investments without credit ratings or rated £5m £10m
+Warwickshire Cash Limit West Mercia Cash Limit Total long-term investments £5m £10m Total investments without credit ratings or rated below A-( except UK Government and local authorities) £5m £10m Total investments with institutions domiciled in foreign countries rated below AA+ £0m £0m Total non specified investments £10m £20m

-below A-

-Total investments with institutions domiciled in £0m £0m

-foreign countries rated below AA+

-Total non specified investments £10m £20m

-9. Investment Limits
+9. Investment Limits -

-9.1 The Commissioner for Warwickshire's revenue reserves available to cover investment losses are £27.1m on 31st March 2017.
-In order that no more than 10% of available reserves will be put at risk in the case of a single default the maximum that will be lent to any one organisation other than the UK government will be £3m.
+9.1 The Commissioner for Warwickshire's revenue reserves available to cover investment losses are £16.7m on 31st March 2018.
+Given the cash flow profile and the level of reserves the maximum that will be lent to any one organisation other than the UK government will be £2m

-The Commissioner for West Mercia's revenue reserves available to cover investment losses are £52.5m on 31st March 2017.
-In order that no more than 10% of available reserves will be put at risk in the case of a single default the maximum that will be lent to any one organisation other than the UK government will be £5m.
+The Commissioner for West Mercia's revenue reserves available to cover investment losses are $\mathfrak{L}34.9m$ on $\mathfrak{31}^{st}$ March 2018.
+Given the cash flow profile and the level of reserves the maximum that will be lent to any one organisation other than the UK government will be $\mathfrak{L}3m$